ory/sdk/clients/kratos/rust/docs/PublicApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## initialize_self_service_settings_via_api_flow
+## initialize_self_service_registration_for_native_apps

-> crate::models::SettingsFlow initialize_self_service_settings_via_api_flow()
+> crate::models::RegistrationFlow initialize_self_service_registration_for_native_apps()
-Initialize Settings Flow for API Clients
+Initialize Registration Flow for Native Apps and API clients

-This endpoint initiates a settings flow for API clients such as mobile devices, smart TVs, and so on.
-You must provide a valid Ory Kratos Session Token for this endpoint to respond with HTTP 200 OK.
-To fetch an existing settings flow call `/self-service/settings/flows?flow=<flow_id>`.  :::warning  You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
+This endpoint initiates a registration flow for API clients such as mobile devices, smart TVs, and so on.
+If a valid provided session cookie or session token is provided, a 400 Bad Request error will be returned unless the URL query parameter `?refresh=true` is set.
+To fetch an existing registration flow call `/self-service/registration/flows?flow=<flow_id>`.  :::warning  You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
 Using this endpoint in these applications will make you vulnerable to a variety of CSRF attacks.
-This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).  :::  More information can be found at [Ory Kratos User Settings & Profile Management Documentation](../self-service/flows/user-settings).
+This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).  :::  More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Parameters